 Explain to students that a bias is a particular point of view or opinion that affects the way an article is written.
 For example, a police officer might have a different bias than a teenager on the subject of treatment of youth by the judicial system.
-Bias comes from the observations and experiences each person has.
-Often people don’t realize that they have bias.
+Bias comes from the observations and experiences of each person.
+Often people don’t realize that they have a bias.
 Writers of articles try to present information factually and without bias, although they may not always be successful.

 2. Have students research a specific incident of prejudice or hate

 - Divide students into groups of three to five students.